-This course is an introduction to basic counseling skills necessary for various counseling venues.
-Students will learn underlying assumptions and theology applicable to counseling skills and will work on developing and applying these skills in a counseling setting.
-This course is a prerequisite to Practicum I (MFPSY 5541).
+This course is an introduction to basic counseling skills necessary for various counseling settings.
+Students will examine underlying theoretical assumptions and theology applicable to counseling skills and will develop and apply these skills in a counseling setting.
+This course provides the experiential foundation for all practicum courses and is a prerequisite to Practicum I (MFPSY5541).